 Recent IRS Guidelines

 The main issue that potential investors face is the recent IRS guidelines on using cryptocurrencies to buy assets.
-These guidelines also include NFTs.
-According to the IRS, the guidelines center around the disposition of assets principle.
+These guidelines also include NFT, which are considered indefinite-lived, intangible assets.
+According to the IRS, the guidelines for NFT transactions center around the disposition of assets principle.

 The principle implies that when you give virtual currency, which is held as a capital asset for another property, you'll experience a capital gain or a loss.
 That capital gain is then liable to taxation.